Bourn23/CNN_Summer_Class/README.md

 ### [3.
 HAND WRITTEN DIGIT RECOGNITION (TORCH)](https://github.com/Bourn23/CNN_Summer_Class/blob/master/nbs/3.%20HODA%20-%20Digit%20Recognition%20with%20PyTorch.ipynb)
 One application of Neural Networks in the area of computer vision is handwritten digit recognition.
 We go over the process of designing a pipeline for that purpose.
 - Preprocessing
-* and experiment with two different neural networks
+and experimented with two different neural networks
 - Multi Layer Perceptron (MLP)
 - Convolutional Neural Networks (CNN)